Did you know that American Express does more than just issue credit cards?

 - Checks that need to be deposited to the account must be sent via mail to American Express

-While American Express Personal Savings does have competitive APY – you can still find higher.
-As of June 2019, here are some competitors you may want to learn more about:
+While American Express Personal Savings does have a competitive APY – you can still find higher.

 Is an American Express Savings Account FDIC-insured?

-American Express National Bank is a FDIC member, which means that funds deposited in an American Express Personal Savings Account is insured up to the maximum allowed by law.
+Yes.
+American Express National Bank is a FDIC member, which means that funds deposited in an American Express Personal Savings Account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.